ImperialCollegeLondon/prefect-managedfiletransfer/README.md

 Visit the server UI http://localhost:4200.
 1. Create 2 blocks, one source and one destination
 2. On the deployments page start a `transfer_files_flow`.
 Configure your flow run to copy/move files between the 2 blocks.

+Visit the full docs [here](https://imperialcollegelondon.github.io/prefect-managedfiletransfer).
+Note this a work in progress auto generated documentation site so it is not perfect.

 ### Installation via docker - TODO